Tips to Improve First Call Resolution

 09. Desktop Application

-Use a desktop application that is designed to assist Agents in achieving call resolution, preferably on the first call, and does not require a lot of training.
+Desktop software application designed to assist Agents in achieving call resolution, preferably on the first call, and does not require much training.

 10. FCR Improvement Team

-Call centers should use an FCR improvement process and team to reduce repeat calls and implement SOPs.
+Call centers should use a closed-loop VoC FCR improvement process and team to reduce repeat calls and implement SOPs.

 Why is First Call Resolution Important?